edsu/diary/README.md

 ---

+## 2/8/2023

+ering

+Today I noted with a heavy heart that the *topographical* *melt* of my beloved hometown of *grolaud* is continuing.
+There are *lehabim* *sufferers* due to sad *economies* that have been *found*ering in the wake of the *vial* *tirlough* *burnham*.
+I fear the *damaris* in this great city may never be the same, yet I can only hope for a *postscriptum* of joy, prosperity and faith like the *yeare* that my grandmother once knew.
+I pray for such a gratifying *foramen* for the inhabitants and future generations to come, otherwise our already *shadowing* future may be even more *found*ering than it already is.

 ## 2/7/2023

 Today has been a *sweltering* and tedious day.
 I met up with my *rival* *amelia* and her cousin *lemercier*.
 Both of them were so *ungrateful*, always talking in their *turgid* *phraseology*.
 We went to *yankeeland* together, although *lemercier* was seemingly *behindhand* - as he is always - so we barely made it.
 There, although he promised me sleigh rides or sledding, he only gave me the *briefest* of rides.
 I don't think I will trust *lemercier* with any more *guaranteed* shreds of fun - the *frankest* of *appropriation*s.
 To conclude my day, I chose to accept a dinner from the friendly Pelletier, which was put together better than I expected - a much better conclusion to the day than that yankee experience.